kittelson/WZITS_Tool/README.md

 Users should refer to the guide for information about the underlying methods incorporated into the tool.
 The tool creates and manages a project file that provides users with (a) guidance during the WZITS decision making process, and (b) a place to document the decisions made, along with relevant supporting information.
-The [user guide](WZITS%20User%20Guide%20V2_0.pdf) includes four case studies that illustrate the use of the tool.
+The user guide (link to revised version coming soon!) includes four case studies that illustrate the use of the tool.

 ### Overview